-The vaccine is particularly important for those preparing to head off to university as they are at greatest risk of infection, this can be due to high carriage rates while in close contact in shared accommodation such as halls of residence.
+The vaccine is particularly important for those preparing to head off to university as they are at greatest risk of infection; due to higher carriage rates particularly during the first term.

 Q. Is Men W life-threatening?

-A. Like all meningococcal groups, Meningococcal group W disease is a serious and potentially life-threatening infection.
+A. Like all meningococcal groups, Men W disease is a serious and potentially life-threatening infection.

 Q. What are the symptoms of Men W?